Thank you to all students and families who completed the Count Me In LKDSB student demographic data census. The census is now closed.

 Please note: Additional questions may be added to the Count Me In LKDSB Student Census based on Board and community consultation.
 The final list of questions will be made public in advance of the release of the census on March 1, 2022.

 Click here to view Frequently Asked Questions.
 We understand that you may have additional questions about the Count Me In LKDSB Student Census.
-Please contact your child's school for more information.
+Please fill in the form below to submit questions or comments.